helgefmi/Unicorn/README.md

 - Implement TableView

 - Implement InputBox then InputOuputBox (which will consist of both InputBox and ListView).

-This can then be used to implement stuff like REPL's, custom chat boxes etc.
+- When we have InputOutputBox (please dont call it that), implement a lua REPL!
+With colors and tab completes and all kinds of stuff!

-- Also: Lots of stuff
+- Also: Lots of other stuff